-This sectiondivision is adopted in furtherance of the policy set forth in the Newton Comprehensive Plan to assure the preservation and enhancement of the City of Newton's historical and cultural heritage by preserving, rehabilitating or restoring whenever possible, buildings or structures which have distinctive architectural features or historical associations that contribute to the historic fabric of the City.
+This division is adopted in furtherance of the policy set forth in the Newton Comprehensive Plan to assure the preservation and enhancement of the City of Newton's historical and cultural heritage by preserving, rehabilitating or restoring whenever possible, buildings or structures which have distinctive architectural features or historical associations that contribute to the historic fabric of the City.

-Sec. (b) 22-51.
+Sec.
+22-51.
 Definitions.

-For the purposes of this section Division 2.
-Demolition Delay, the following words and phrases have the following meaningsshall be defined as follows:
+For the purposes of this Division 2.
+Demolition Delay, the following words shall be defined as follows: